jacopotozzo/academic-kickstart/content/authors/admin/_index.md

 I am Jacopo Tozzo, PhD student at Bocconi University.
 My research interests are preminently focused on macroeconomics.

-I am studying how deviations from rational expectations during the indiviidual decision proocesses affect macroeconomic aggregates.
-Moreoover, I am interested in understanding how non rational expectations impact on the effectiveness of policy making.
+I am studying how deviations from rational expectations during the individual decision processes affect macroeconomic aggregates.
+Moreover, I am interested in understanding how non-rational expectations impact on the effectiveness of policy making.